Node.js

 Environment variables take precedence over values set through the configuration file.

-Using a configuration file to configure the Node.js tracing agent comprises of two steps:
+Using a configuration file to configure the Node.js tracing agent comprises two steps:

 1. Configuring the file